HuashiHou/StudentInfoManagement/README.md

 This is a simple practice project,it was mainly for practicing jdbc/CRUD/session/cookie etc..

-> The datebase used in this project is Oracle 10.2 and there is a sql file in the project file.
+> The datebase used in this project is Oracle 10.2 and there is a sql file in the project folder.